"You sold your soul to me to save your boyfriend's life. And how does this creep thank you? By running off with some...babe."

 The titular character of American McGee's Alice and its sequel Alice: Madness Returns is quite the cold snarker - then again, considering that her sister was raped and murdered, she was the only survivor of a fire that killed the rest of her family right before her eyes, and she was incarcerated into a Victorian asylum where she underwent horrific treatments, you can cut the poor thing some slack.

-Alex from the fan-made module The Bastard of Kosigan also counts.
-Having her childhood boyfriend exiled from their homeland, getting involved with his insane older cousin, getting pregnant and having him and his soldiers beat her until she looses the child, being considered an embarrassment to her family, and being forced to work for the same man who got her pregnant and dropped her like a hot brick?
+Alex from the fan-made module The Bastard of Kosigan has her childhood boyfriend exiled from their homeland, getting involved with his insane older cousin, getting pregnant and having him and his soldiers beat her until she looses the child, being considered an embarrassment to her family, and being forced to work for the same man who got her pregnant and dropped her like a hot brick?

 Almost every major female character (and some male characters) in the Dragon Age series.
 To recount: